20th Dec 2022

 Sequin snobbery is really rooted in fear; nobody wants to look like the foil wrapper of a chocolate Celebration

 Might sequin snobbery be at an end, though?
 The Guardian reported that in the week after Tess Daly hosted Strictly Come Dancing wearing a pink and silver sequinned Rixo dress (not unlike the giant glitter ball the winning couple of the dance competition takes home), sales of the dress quadrupled.
-Claudia Winkleman, meanwhile, opened last year’s series wearing a red sequinned suit from Zara.
-At age 50 and 47 respectively, both women are proof that sequins are neither just for Christmas nor only for millennials.
+Claudia Winkleman opened that same series wearing a red sequinned suit from Zara.
+Both women are proof that sequins are neither just for Christmas nor only for millennials.
 I guess our sequin snobbery (like most other kinds) is really rooted in fear; nobody wants to look like the foil wrapper of that chocolate Celebration they ate for breakfast rather than a Strictly star.

 Bringing sparkle to an outfit in a way that’s grand, not gauche, especially in the daytime, takes a certain deft touch.
 I’d begin with a neutralising piece, a white shirt, a navy slip skirt, etc and build an outfit from there.
 Tactile textures also play an important balancing act when you want to take sequins from desk to dinner.

 As a general guideline, I tend to adopt a 1970s-style silhouette when braving sequins (a pair of wide-leg trousers and a sequin shirt, for instance).
 It was the anti-shine decade, so the contrast tends to appear modern and fresh.
 Anything shiny in an ’80s silhouette is trickier to pull off; the fashion front row may oooh and aaah at Saint Laurent’s collections each year, but few are queuing up to wear them.